jonghyeonk/KB-Contextualization/README.md

 If you want to run the script using tools like Pycharm or VScode, in line 62-64 in 'run_experiments.py', you can configure (1) only training by setting 'default = True' in line 62, or (2) only evaluation by setting 'default = True' in line 63, or (3) both by setting 'default = True' in line 64.

+## Visualization with graph

+We also showed the trend graph by increasing weight value of BK.
+The all graphs can be seen in TBD.

+If you want to draw the graph by yourself,